snbuback/bubackos/README.markdown

 * Fix stack address of the hal_sleep / check if switch task saves the kernel stack so is necessary reset the kernel stack before
 * When create new region of memory, verify if there is no overlap
 * reuse kernel pages during paging.
 Also, change the kernel to use big pages (maybe grow small after)
+* Syscall is broken.
+Only int $50 is working